 I have the most energy in the morning so that’s when I do the bulk of the cleaning.
 If you work outside the home and find this impossible try doing a speed clean each day and then don’t worry about cleaning the house until the weekend.

-Have a stocked cleaning caddy
+Cleaning motivation tip: have a stocked cleaning caddy

-Having the least amount of distractions will really help you keep the motivation going and that’s why I like to carry my cleaning caddy with me.
+Having the least amount of distractions will really help you keep the motivation to clean going and that’s why I like to carry my cleaning caddy with me.
 The cleaning caddy has all of my cleaning supplies, rags, and other items that I need to clean a room.

 I like having it in one place that is easy to take with me throughout the house so I’m not having to stop what I’m doing to grab something that I need to use to clean.